 Additional information will be provided upon written request, and certain order routing information is available online at www.stifel. com/disclosures/best-execution.
 On request of a customer and at no fee, Stifel will disclose to such customer the identity of the venue to which such customer's orders were routed for execution in the six months prior to the request, whether the orders were directed orders or non-directed orders, and the time of the transactions, if any, that resulted from such orders.
 Orders may be routed and executed internally through Stifel's trading desk.
-In such instances, Stifel stands to share in 100% of remuneration received (in the case of orders executed as agent) or profits or losses generated (in the case of orders executed as principal) as a result of internalizing such orders.
-Customers may mail their inquiries to: Stifel - Attention: Equity Trading Compliance, One South Street, Baltimore, Maryland 21202.
+In such instances, Stifel stands to share in 100% of remuneration received (in the case of orders executed as agent) or profits or losses generated (in the case of orders.
+Customers may mail their inquiries to: Stifel - Attention: Equity Trading Compliance, 501 North Broadway, St. Louis, Missouri 63102.